 “Even if he doesn’t give a damn, the moment a person with a duplicate PIN enters the SuperBunker, Protocol 3 will activate.
 The host country will have its power and water cut by the computers.
 Tibbles would be a poison pill.”

 “Manfred will figure out a way.
-Don’t you think I know him?
-You think I don’t know how his psychotic little mind works?
+I know him.
+You think I don’t know how is psychotic little mind works?
 He got me, Dex.
 He got me to marry him.
 I’m such an idiot.
 My father warned me.”